Panel Compatibility

 Installer Code + [#] + [3]) that the sensor reports; exit withCode + OFF.

-For full PROA7 (PROTAKEOVER) programming, see the MINI-345 installation guide →
+For full Lyric and PROA7 (PROTAKEOVER) programming, see the MINI-345 installation guide →

 DSC PowerSeries (433 MHz Legacy)